Then shall I leap into love

 View All Poems by Mechthild of Magdeburg

 This brief poem dances with us into deeper and deeper communion.
-It begins with us in the passive state of total surrender to the Divine ("I cannot dance, Lord, unless you lead me").
-And indeed we are led.
-We are led to leap with abandon, into love, into knowledge, into enjoyment, and then "beyond all human sensations."
+It begins with us in a state of total surrender to the Divine ("I cannot dance, Lord, unless you lead me").
+The Divine Beloved sings, and we leap with abandon, we dance upon each rung as we ascend a heavenly ladder:

-Our journey with Mechthild carries us from the passive to the fiercely active, yet it is in the passive that we leap and dance, and it is in the most wildly yearning that we are most complete and content and quiet...
+Our journey with Mechthild carries us from the passive to the fiercely active.
+Ironically, it is when we yield that we leap and dance and ascend, and it is in our wildest yearning that we are most complete and content and quiet.